Study Permit to Enter Canada

 Qualified international students are admitted to TWU on the same basis as Canadian students.

-International students whose first language is not English must submit an iBT TOEFL score of at least 100 with a minimum score of 27 in writing or an IELTS score of 7.0 on all bands.
+International students who are not mother-tongue speakers of English must meet the following English language requirement: (i) a minimum IELTS score of 7.0 on all bands (Listening, Reading, Writing, Speaking) or (ii) a TOEFL score of 100iBT (with the Writing section assessed at no lower than 27 points).
 Applicants who have attended English-speaking universities or colleges in North America may request an exception to this requirement.

 Trinity Western University requires that the academic records of applicants who have completed their degrees outside of Canada and/or the United States be assessed for Canadian equivalency.
 We require a course-by-course or comprehensive assessment.
 This service is provided by a number of organizations and Trinity Western University accepts assessments from the four organizations listed below.